-Student Name:
+Student Name: Student Name:

-Key #:Start Date:
+Key #: Start Date:

-Once students have completed 10 weeks of externship, they are required to attend the Capstone Class for the ARMRIT/ARRT review classes every Saturday from 9:30 AM to 1:30 PM via zoom to maintain externship eligibility, although the days of the class may vary.
-Attending this capstone class is mandatory without exception and a requirement for graduation.
-This class must be taken before students finish their externship rotation.
-Any student who is not consistently attending the weekly review classes will be given a written notice of non-compliance.
-A second notice will result in the student losing their externship site assignment, which may affect the student's ability to complete course objectives.
-Failure to complete course objectives may then result in the student's termination from the AOS-MRI program.
+for the ARMRIT/ARRT review cl externship eligibility, although the without exception and a require their externship rotation.
+Any state be given a written notice of no externship site assignment, when O weeks of externship, they are required to attend the Capstone Classes every Saturday from 9:30 AM to 1:30 PM via zoom to maintaine days of the class may vary.
+Attending this capstone class is mandatorement for graduation.
+This class must be taken before students finished the who is not consistently attending the weekly review classes will n-compliance.
+A second notice will result in the student losing their ich may affect the student's ability to complete course objectives tives may then result in the student's termination from the AOS-MR

-l, certify that I have read, understand, and will comply with all CNI policies, regulations, and mandate 5.
+I,all CNI policies, regulations, and , certify that I have read, understand, and will comply with nandates.

+Student Signature: Date:

+CNI Official Signature: Date: